| 1. Hiring

 My advice: Make

-your home easy to show.
+your home easy to show !

 While most buyers tour